“An idea is salvation by imagination.” — Frank Lloyd Wright

 Since the release of Giving Back, Valaida is recognized a thought leader on African American philanthropy and community-led philanthropy and is frequently invited by a variety of groups to write, talk and consult on the topic.
 She is featured in a 2013 TEDx Talk on philanthropy and was selected the 2014 Lake Distinguished Visitor at the Lilly Family School of Philanthropy at Indiana University—the first African American to receive the honor.
 Valaida was named a 2012 Charlotte Catalyst by Uptown Magazine.
 Recently, she was the keynote speaker at the 2013 North Carolina Center for Nonprofits statewide conference, delivering the message: Philanthropy For and By The People.

 A born-and-bred North Carolinian, Valaida has deep hometown roots in Morganton and is a graduate of the University of North Carolina at Chapel Hill, where she majored in International Studies with a focus in Economics.
-For nearly a decade, she managed international economic development projects for major corporations, living and working overseas prior to establishing a Charlotte-based consulting practice.
+For nearly a decade, she managed international economic development projects for General Electric and other major corporations, living and working overseas prior to establishing a Charlotte-based consulting practice.

 Valaida is a contributing writer for BlackGivesBack.com.
 She also blogs, blogs, blogs at valaida.com and enjoys social media connections on Facebook, LinkedIn and Twitter at @ValaidaF and @BlkGivesBackCLT.
 As a writer and public speaker, she enjoys sharing stories and engaging audiences around Giving Back and looks forward to publishing more books.